ComPWA/PWA-pages/docs/software/git/branching.md

 At core, a branch is just a label to a commit that moves on to the next if you {command}`git commit`.
-In fact, when you make your first commit after initializing a repository, Git automatically creates a branch called `master`.
+In fact, when you make your first commit after initializing a repository, Git automatically creates a branch called `main`.
 In {doc}`our example <commit>`, you can see this when running:

 ```shell
 git branch

 ```

-There is a `master` branch next to the `HEAD` (which is in a "detached" state).
+There is a `main` branch next to the `HEAD` (which is in a "detached" state).
-The master moved along on to the second commit you made and stayed there after you checked out the first commit.
+The main moved along on to the second commit you made and stayed there after you checked out the first commit.
 We can start a new branch from that first commit (the one that contains two empty files).
 Let's call this new branch `new_idea`: